KsaltedSalter/project-2/project-2-api/src/README.md

 - Main struggle was calling the APIs to the page (Note/kim - i noticed that i wasn't reading the documentation properly/had difficulty interpretating it)
 - Took a while to figure out how to store data to local storage
 - Styling in general was quite tricky with multiple elements (HoroscopeIndex.js)
-- News API - because we used the documentation to pull the data over it kept sending out multipe requests and we were unsure on how to rearange it so that it would only make one request
+- News API - because we used the documentation to pull the data over it kept sending out multipe requests and we were unsure on how to rearange it so that it would only make one request.
+Wrapped it in a useEffect to sole
+- Accessing and presenting the data from the news API
+- Finding a usable API for new searches

 ---